Step 2: Ready to commence? Find information on finalising your PhD and MA commencement as a Faculty of Arts graduate researcher.

 Will it take more time to complete my PhD?

 No. The PhD Coursework Component in the first year of your candidature complements the development of your thesis proposal and project.
 We expect that completing the PhD Coursework will enhance rather than detract from your progress, particularly as the 10,000 words of written work submitted for assessment in the PhD Coursework can be integrated into your thesis itself.

 Can I take additional coursework subjects beyond the amount required?

 Yes, subject to discussion with your supervisor and Advisory Committee to ensure that you are not over-loading at the expense of progress on your thesis.

-Additional subjects should be relevant to your research and not exceed the maximum credit point allowance:
+Additional subjects should be at postgraduate level (not including Language subjects), relevant to your research and not exceed the maximum credit point allowance: